Triano123/Ensamble-Learning-with-Titanic-Dataset/README.md

-# Ensamble-Learning-with-Titanic-Dataset
+# Introduction
-I will sharing about how to implementation of the ensemble learning to classify Survived and Dead on Titanic Datase.
+I wanna share about how to implementation of the ensemble learning to classify Survived and Dead on Titanic Dataset.

+## What is Ensamble Methods  ?

-Ensemble modeling is a powerful way to improve the performance of your model.
-It usually pays off to apply ensemble learning over and above various models you might be building.
-Time and again, people have used ensemble models in competitions like Kaggle and benefited from it.
+Ensemble methods is machine learning technique that combines several of base models in order to produce one optimal predictive model.
+It's a powerful way to improve the performance of your model.

 A brief explanation of Ensemble Learning algorithm : [a link](https://www.analyticsvidhya.com/blog/2015/08/introduction-ensemble-learning/)